Vis4Sense/student-projects/2023-2024/readme.md

 - create a list of interview questions about the user needs
 - recruit a few more users

+Rachana
+- add informatoin to the table
+- create an updated list of requirements (more focused version)
+- separate research requirements from implementation requirements
+-

 # 27 Nov 2023